Linearly Solvable Stochastic Control Lyapunov Functions: Introduction

 The study of system stability is a central theme of control engineering.
 A primary tool for such studies is Lyapunov theory, wherein an energy-like function is used to show that some measure of distance from a stability point decays over time.
 The construction of Lyapunov functions that certify system stability advanced considerably with the introduction of Sums of Squares (SOS) programming, which has allowed for Lyapunov functions to be synthesized for both polynomial systems \cite{Parrilo:2003fh} and more general vector fields \cite{papachristodoulou2005analysis}.

 To address the more challenging problem of stabilization, rather than the analysis of an existing closed loop system, it is possible to generalize Lyapunov functions to incorporate control inputs.
-The existence of a Control Lyapunov Function (CLF) (see \cite{krstic1995nonlinear, freeman1996control, sontag1983lyapunov}) is sufficient for the construction of a stabilizing controller.
+The existence of a Control Lyapunov Function (CLF) (see \cite{krstic1995nonlinear,freeman1996control,sontag1983lyapunov}) is sufficient for the construction of a stabilizing controller.
 However, the synthesis of a CLF for general systems remains an open question.
 Unfortunately, the SOS-based methods cannot be naively extended to the generation of CLF solutions, due to the bilinearity between the Lyapunov function and control input.

-However, for several large and important classes of systems, CLFs are in fact known and may be used for stabilization, with a review of the theory available in \cite{sontag1983lyapunov}.
-The drawback is that these CLFs are hand-constructed and may be shown to be arbitrarily suboptimal.
-One way to circumvent this issue is through the use of Receding Horizon Control (RHC), which allows for the incorporation of optimality criteria.
+Due to the lack of a general CLF synthesis technique, an alternative is the use of Receding Horizon Control (RHC), which allows for the incorporation of optimality criteria.
 Euler-Lagrange equations are used to construct a locally optimum trajectory \cite{Primbs:1999tt}, and stabilization is guaranteed by constraining the terminal cost in the RHC problem to be a CLF.
 Suboptimal CLFs have found extensive use, with applications in legged locomotion \cite{kolathaya2014exponential} and distributed control \cite{ogren2001control}.
-Adding stochasticity to the governing dynamics compounds these difficulties \cite{deng1997stochastic,florchinger1997feedback}.
+Adding stochasticity to the governing dynamics compounds the difficulties of constructing Lyapunov functions \cite{deng1997stochastic,florchinger1997feedback}.
 A complementary area in control engineering is the study of the Hamilton-Jacobi-Bellman (HJB) equation that governs the optimal control of a system.
 Methods to calculate the solution to the HJB equation via semidefinite programming have been proposed previously by Lasserre \emph{et al.} \cite{lasserre2008nonlinear}.
-In their work, the solution and the optimality conditions are integrated against monomial test functions, producing an infinite set of moment constraints.
-By truncating to any finite list of monomials, the optimal control problem is reduced to a semidefinite optimization problem.
 The method is quite general, applicable to any system with polynomial nonlinearities.